 EFFECT ON OTHER WORK: Prior use of full-time Curricular Practical Training for one year or more eliminates eligibility for OPT

 APPROVAL PROCESS: Must apply for and receive EAD from USCIS with assistance of the DSO before work begins.
-EAD application must be properly filed with USCIS before the end of the student’s 60 day F-1 grace period (which begins as soon as they complete their degree requirements).
 Student must begin application procedures sufficiently in advance to allow the DSO to update SEVIS record with the recommendation, and to ensure that the Form I-765 be accepted by USCIS before the deadline.

 MISCELLANEOUS: If doing pre-completion OPT, the student must maintain a full course of study during the period of employment (unless done during school breaks).
 Degree candidates that have completed all coursework must continue to make normal progress towards completing the thesis or dissertation required for their degree.

-For students in certain major areas of study there is an opportunity to extend OPT for an additional 17 months near the end of the approved 12 month period one time.
-For information regarding this 17 month extension please see OPT 17-month extension below.
+For students in certain STEM majors there is an opportunity to extend OPT for an additional 24 months at the end of the approved 12 month period.

 How to Apply For OPT

-In order to apply for OPT, you should meet with the authorized DSO 3 – 4 MONTHS IN ADVANCE OF THE DEGREE PROGRAM COMPLETION DATE to allow the SEVIS record to be updated and for the Form I-765 to be received by USCIS in a timely manner.
+In order to apply for OPT, you should meet with a DSO 3 – 4 MONTHS IN ADVANCE to allow the SEVIS record to be updated and for the Form I-765 to be received by USCIS in a timely manner.
 After your I-20 has been issued, please bring the following materials to the scheduled meeting with your school’s DSO:

 - Two U.S. passport-style photographs.
 DO NOT CUT THE PHOTOS DOWN.
 Lightly print your name and I-94 number on the back of each photo in pencil.